Document Management – How To Make Sure Employees Can Find Critical Business Info When They Need It

 A document management system is a software program that is used to store, manage, and provide access to digital files.

 Sometimes referred to as DMS, versions of document management systems can be found in businesses, schools, and homes.
-A DMS is designed to streamline the process of creating storing and accessing files.
+Document management systems are designed to streamline the process of creating storing and accessing files.

 Examples of Document Management Systems